 Teaching Tips and Resources

 Blended Learning: What is blended learning?
 What are the benefits to a blended learning approach?
 What are some strategies for getting started?
-This guide helps instructors answer these questions by describing the elements of an effective, learner-centered “blend” derived from research and evidence-based practices.
-In addition, the guide offers questions that instructors can reflect on before designing their course and additional references and resources.
-This guide is particularly useful to faculty applying for the Provost’s Hybrid Learning Course Redesign and Delivery grant program and similar requests for proposals.
+This resource helps instructors answer these questions by describing the elements of an effective, learner-centered “blend” derived from research and evidence-based practices.
+In addition, it offers questions that instructors can reflect on before designing their course and additional references and resources.
+This resource is particularly useful to faculty applying for the Provost’s Hybrid Learning Course Redesign and Delivery grant program and similar requests for proposals.

 Digital Literacy Competency Calculator: Find connections between digital literacy competencies and the teaching and learning practices that produce them.